tumblr/policy/terms-of-service.md

   which will serve as a default URL of the form [username].thinkup.com (a "ThinkUp URL").

-  You should provide ThinkUp with accurate, complete, and updated registration information, particularly your e-mail address, and failure to do so may result in suspension of your Account.
+  You must provide ThinkUp with accurate, complete, and updated registration information, particularly your e-mail address, and failure to do so may result in suspension of your Account.

-  You agree that you shall not select or use as a ThinkUp URL a name of another person or entity with the intent to impersonate that person or entity or with the intent to otherwise cause confusion as to the origin or provenance of your Account.
+  You agree that you shall not select or use as a ThinkUp URL a name of another person or entity, particularly with the intent to impersonate that person or entity or with the intent to otherwise cause confusion as to the origin or provenance of your Account.
 ThinkUp reserves the right to refuse registration of, cancel, or modify a ThinkUp URL in its sole discretion.

   You are also responsible for maintaining the confidentiality of your Account password and for the security of your Account, and you will notify ThinkUp immediately of any actual or suspected loss, theft, or unauthorized use of your Account or Account password.
+You are responsible for all activities occurring under your Account.

 5. Privacy